datagistips/MapFailbruaryChallenge/README.md

 25. Worst material and tangibility
 26. Worst readibility
 27. Superficial intelligence Map
+28. Worst Map for hiking
+29. Worst alternative to Google Maps and OpenStreetMap

 ## 💡 Any good ideas for bad maps ?